 AP Source: Chance MLB won't play increases in money fight

+“It’s just a disaster for our game, absolutely no question about it,” baseball Commissioner Rob Manfred said during an appearance on ESPN that included the heads of the other major U.S. professional leagues.
+“It shouldn’t be happening, and it’s important that we find a way to get past it and get the game back on the field for the benefit of our fans.”

+Clark had issued a statement Saturday that told MLB: “It’s time to get back to work.
+Tell us when and where.”
+The union then said it would file a grievance seeking additional economic documents and money damages that could total $1 billion or more.

-MLB informed the union it would announce a schedule and a date for the resumption of spring training if the union agrees to waive claims that MLB violated the March 26 agreement between the sides or if the union agreed to an expedited grievance procedure.
+MLB balked at moving ahead, informing the union it would announce a schedule and a date for the resumption of spring training if the union agrees to waive claims that MLB violated the March 26 agreement between the sides, or if the union agreed to an expedited grievance procedure.
 MLB said absent a solution, the dispute would remain an impediment to starting play.

 MLB’s action was described to The Associated Press by a person familiar with the details who spoke on condition of anonymity because no announcement was authorized.